doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 This time, it used only 2 pull requests!

-1. One to GET the Image Index and Manifest for our pre-pull of `hello-world:linux`.
+1. One to GET the Image Index and Manifest for `hello-world:linux`.
+Containerd made these GET requests when we used `ctr` to pre-pull the image.

     > Remember: 1 Dockerhub pull request is one or two `GET` requests on registry manifest URLs (`/v2/*/manifests/*`).
 1. One to GET the Image Index for `hello-world:nanoserver-ltsc2022`.